-For a checklist of requirements and guidelines for course sequencing, see the Majors Checklist.
+For a handy checklist of requirements and guidelines, see the Major Course Checklist.

 Courses in the History, Literature and Theory of Performance (2)